SonalSavaliya/Brain-Signal-Authentication-for-Human-computer-Interaction-in-Virtual-Reality/README.md

-# Brain Signal Authentication for Human-Computer Interaction using Virtual Reality
+# Brain Signal Authentication for Human-Computer Interaction in Virtual Reality

-The purpose of this study is to determine if a Virtual Reality (VR) system combined with brain signaling can produce biometric authentication in a usable form.
+The purpose of this research was to determine whether active portions of a person’s brain are influenced by their using Virtual Reality (VR) and whether those brain signals can be used for user authentication.

-The research paper can be accessed [here](http://csis.pace.edu/~ctappert/srd/b2.pdf).
+The paper was presented at the IEEE CSE 2019 conference in August.
+The research paper can be accessed [here](https://ieeexplore.ieee.org/document/8919581).

 ### Data Collection:

-My team and I collected VR (Virtual Reality) and non-VR data using Ultracortex EEG Mark IV headset with 8 channels.
+My team and I collected VR (Virtual Reality) and non-VR Electroencephalography(EEG) data using Ultracortex EEG Mark IV headset with 8 channels.
 The headset has 8 electrodes to receive brain signals combined with an 8 channel biosensing board.
 Image 1 shows the locations of electrodes.
 OpenBCI GUI software was used to stream and store the data.
 Image 2 shows brain signal streaming.
 VeeR cardboard was used to collect VR data and computers were used to collect non-VR data.
 Three minutes of data was collected per subject without any muscle movement.

 <p align="center"><img src="https://github.com/SonalSavaliya/Brain-Signal-Authentication-for-Human-computer-Interaction-in-Virtual-Reality/blob/master/Images/8%20channel%20location.PNG" />
   <p align="center">Image 1: 8 Channel Location on Headset</p>